 Overlapping with devolution is a process of local government reform, or reorganisation (LGR).
-The two are sometimes conflated but are strictly separate; devolution will happen first in Essex (in 2026) and LGR should follow by 2028.
-More information about LGR can be found here.
+The two are sometimes conflated but are strictly separate; devolution was intended to happen first in Essex (in 2026) with LGR following by 2028.
+For LGR, the government has chosen from among four options put forward by Essex Councils to establish five new unitary authorities.
+These will replace the County Council, the two existing unitary councils of Southend and Thurrock and twelve district councils.
+More information about LGR, including details of the 5-unitary model, can be found here.

 The government’s White Paper on Devolution sets out the ambition for mayors and devolved areas.
 Essentially it will give local areas more control in a number of key areas, including local transport infrastructure, skills and local growth.